Need to talk? Call 1800 882 436.

 • 4 years

-Another booster vaccination is provided during the first year of high school.
+Another booster vaccination is given during the first year of high school.

-Under the National Immunisation Program (NIP), these vaccines are free of charge for these ages.
-However, if your child has not been vaccinated at the recommended ages, speak with your doctor.
-Catch-up vaccinations against whooping cough are free for eligible children.
+However, if your child has not been vaccinated at these ages, speak with your doctor.
+Catch-up vaccinations against whooping cough are free for some children.

-Partners, grandparents, carers and other adults who have contact with babies should have the whooping cough vaccine.
+Partners, grandparents, carers and other adults who have contact with babies should get the whooping cough vaccine.

 Resources and support